dror27/dk-shack/vol1/songs/en/Peggy May.md

 \
 Still you’re collecting favors from your folks\
 There’s really nothing left for talk\
-“Just give me cash, and I’ll be out\
+"Just give me cash, and I’ll be out\
 The neighbors watching, I’ll won’t shout"

 ---